 This is, of course, a very short backstory of my OCD, and there are plenty of other posts on my blog where you can read them in more detail.
 If you’d like to have a look, I’ve listed the links below.

-Anyway, compared to my usual posts where I basically describe what it’s like to have OCD, I wanted to do something a little different this year.
+In my usual posts, I go into a bit more detail on what it’s like living with OCD, and today I’m going to focus on one area in particular – intrusive thoughts.
 The intrusive thoughts (and quite often, the subsequent compulsions) that come with OCD are HORRIFIC and anxiety inducing, but to someone without the disorder, they may seem irrational, weird, or just downright stupid.
 For example, I’ve been given many strange looks in public toilets because I’ll be washing my hands as a person enters, and I’ll still be doing it by the time they come out of the cubicle, and I’ve been eyed up in car parks because I’ve gone back multiple times to check I locked my car.
 But what a person sees is just half of the story.
 Generally, the thoughts inside your head are much worse.

 So, to illustrate the dark and strange places that my OCD has taken my brain to over the years, I’ve put together a list of just some of the thoughts it’s caused me to have.
 Brace yourself.

 “Your handbrake isn’t on properly – what if the car rolls into another car?
 What if it rolls into a person?”

 “You left your lights on.
 They’ll drain the battery and your car won’t start and you won’t be able to get home if they’re not turned off.”

 “You didn’t lock the car – it’ll get broken into and it’ll be all your fault.”

 “You didn’t lock the door/close the windows – someone could break in and steal everything.
 They could kill Tilly.
 It’ll be all your fault.”

 “You left the fridge open.
 You’ll both get food poisoning.”